yvonne-yang/yvonne-yang/README.md

 I study computer engineering at the University of Toronto.
 Learning about learning fascinates me.
 I love all the different fields under cognitive science.
 As of now, I have decided to dive deep into the algorithms and theoretical aspects of AI/ML.
 My current earworm is [Haley Heynderickx](https://www.youtube.com/watch?v=w39qx5X_Owg).

 **What I'm working on**
-Summer research, a reading group on Russell and Norvig's AI, a weather predictor, a sudoku solver...
+Research, a paper reading group, autonomous vehicle planning team, reading Russell and Norvig's AI...

 **Chat with me**
 email: yvonne.y.yang@outlook.com ◆ linkedin: [yvonne-y-yang](https://linkedin/in/yvonne-y-yang)